tradu0606/travel-project/README.md

 **Description**

 Travel-project is an API project done for educational purpose.
-The main goal is to learn how to build REStful API using Node.js, Express and MongoDB.
+The main goal is to learn how to build REStful API using Node.js, Express, and MongoDB.
-The app is using https://www.nps.gov/ data to create three collections in DB: parks, alerts and news.
+The app is using https://www.nps.gov/ data to create three collections in DB: parks, alerts, and news.

 **Project link and the API documentation**